The-Membrane/membrane-core/contracts/staking/src/readME.md

 To Pass Tests...

 In contract.rs:
-- Comment lines 365-374 for proposal checks
+- Comment line 424 for unstake checks
-- Comment lines 423- 429 for accrual msgs
+- Comment lines 473-479 for accrual msgs